 - Limited Formal Schooling Benchmarks

 - Level 2 – Developing

 - Level 4 – Bridging

 - Level 5 – Extending

 For more information see http://education.alberta.ca/teachers/program/esl.aspx

-For information on ESL programming, supports and services please contact:
+For information on EAL programming, supports and services please contact:

 Jackie Fletcher, Director of Inclusive Education